brentcrammond/jdbc-helper/README.md

 # jdbc-helper
 Designed as simple alternative to Spring JDBCTemplate, must be run under JDK 11 or above.
+It was created so that I could move some projects from Spring Boot to Quarkus.

 It will work with any JDBC Driver and uses a DataSource.